Morocco Travel Tips: The Complete First-Time Visitor’s Guide

 This guide is different.

-In Amazigh culture, your worth as a traveler is measured not by what you have, but how respectfully you enter a community.
+In Amazigh culture, your worth as a traveler is measured not by what you have, but by how respectfully you enter a community.

 Here are deeper, people-based rules most tourism blogs never tell you: